Pylons/pyramid/docs/designdefense.rst

            return None
        return policy.authenticated_userid(request)

-Using such wrappers, we strive to always hide the ZCA from application developers.
-Application developers should just never know about the
+Using such wrappers, we strive to always hide the ZCA API from application developers.
+Application developers should just never know about the ZCA API: they should call a Python function with some object germane to the domain as an argument, and it should returns a result.
-ZCA: they should call a Python function with some object germane to the domain as an argument, and it should returns a result.
-A corollary that follows is that any reader of an application that has been written using :mod:`repoze.bfg` needn't understand the ZCA either.
+A corollary that follows is that any reader of an application that has been written using :mod:`repoze.bfg` needn't understand the ZCA API either.

-Hiding the ZCA from application developers and code readers is a form of enhancing "domain specificity".
+Hiding the ZCA API from application developers and code readers is a form of enhancing "domain specificity".
 No application developer wants to need to understand the minutiae of the mechanics of how a web framework does its thing.
 People want to deal in concepts that are closer to the domain they're working in: for example, web developers want to know about *users*, not *utilities*.  :mod:`repoze.bfg` uses